cmiles74/gtdinbox/README.md

 `gtdinbox-1.0` that contains the project README and a folder for each distribution (Mac OSX, Unix-like and Windows).
 Inside each one is a reasonable executable for that environment (on a Unix-like, you can run the included shell script).

+Or you can download the latest release available on this project page. `:-)`